 The idea is said to have originated in Italy, taken from an Italian Novel in 2006.
-Wikipedia claims the idea dates long before that in China but, whatever its origin, it seems that fences, bridges, walls and fountains around the world are being adorned with padlock as the trend continues to grow.
+Wikipedia claims the idea dates long before that in China but, whatever its origin, it seems that fences, bridges, walls and fountains around the world are being adorned with padlocks as the trend continues to grow.

-At the time of writing there have been love-lock sightings in: Austria, China, Canada, Croatia, Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, New Zealand, Poland, Russia, Serbia , Slovenia, , South Korea, Spain, Sweden, Taiwan, Ukraine, Uraguay and the United States!
+At the time of writing there have been love-lock sightings in: Austria, China, Canada, Croatia, Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, New Zealand, Poland, Russia, Serbia , Slovenia, South Korea, Spain, Sweden, Taiwan, Ukraine, Uraguay and the United States!

 Will the padlocks stay and be left forever to rust as the iconic symbol of eternal love makes its way around the world?
 Possibly not.